Looking for a way to boost your brain power? Why not learn a foreign language?

 5. Lang-8

 Lang-8 describes itself as a free language exchange social-network.
 Used by native speakers from over 180 countries, this website is one of the best ways to practice your writing skills.
 After joining the site, you can write short entries in the language you are learning.
 Your journal entry will appear to native speakers of that language, who will leave you helpful feedback and point out any errors.
 In return, you can help edit other user’s entries that are written in your native language.
-Sign up for Lang-8 here.
+Update: Lang-8 is no longer active, but Journaly is a similar website.

 6. BBC Languages

 The BBC has created a number of free language learning resources, primarily targeting French, German, Spanish, Italian, Greek, Portuguese, and Chinese.
 Check out their interactive video dramas in French, Italian, and Spanish.
 These dramas are a great way for beginners to supplement language study with a fun interactive activity.
-Visit BBC Languages here.
+Update: unfortunately, BBC Languages is no longer online, but you can find some of these video dramas on YouTube.

 7. Memrise